-We consider separately the Chebyshev cases $|\alpha|=|\beta|=1/2$, the Legendre case $\alpha=\beta=0$ and the more general Jacobi case (including Gauss-Gegenbauer quadrature $\alpha=\beta$).
-Before describing these cases in detail, we give a brief summary of some properties of the general Gauss-Jacobi case that will be useful in the subsequent discussion.
+We consider separately the Chebyshev cases $|\alpha|=|\beta|=1/2$, the Legendre case $\alpha=\beta=0$ and the more general Jacobi case (including Gauss--Gegenbauer quadrature $\alpha=\beta$).
+Before describing these cases in detail, we give a brief summary of some properties of the general Gauss--Jacobi case that will be useful in the subsequent discussion.

 Jacobi polynomials are solutions of the differential equation

 With the change of variable $x=\cos\theta$, the function

 satisfies the ODE